na-na-hi/renget/archive/tmd2many_rules.md

 IQ items can be consumed in a special way at locations that offer drink or food services.
 They can mix your item into a smoothie, amplifying its effects and powers!
 - Once turned into drink form, you gain +1d6 or +1d10 (matching type bonus) to its rewarded IQ amount.
+- Drinks can be shared.
+However, this affects the reward amount.
+	- The item's base value is divided between each drinker, accounting for matching type bonuses.
+The corresponding dice bonus is rolled by the original item's owner and is also divided between each drinker.

 ### Team Badges
 *Rank requirements may be found [here](https://rentry.co/tmd2many_characters#badge-ranks).*